Okanjo/okanjo-docs/docs/ProductSense.md

 Okanjo also has to understand what a product is about.
 Stress to your stores that better quality product titles, descriptions and tags will dramatically improve product pairings alongside content.

+Additionally, not having a large enough product base to choose from may hinder expectations.
+If you're using configuration settings to limiting results
+(e.g. `local_to`, `store_id`, `brand_id`, etc) you're effectively limiting the product pool to choose from.
+The general rule is, the larger the pool, the better the results will be.

 ### I have no idea what's going on

 No problem!
 Contact the [Okanjo support](https://help.okanjo.com/customer/portal/emails/new) team.
 They're happy to help with your implementation and will help you get the best results.